Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Introduction

-One such example is the IBMQ set of quantum devices, openly accessible through the IBM QE platform \cite{IBMQ2021}, which has been the test-bed of a lot of quantum research of quantum computation and OQS models.
+One such example is the IBMQ set of quantum devices, openly accessible through the IBM Quantum Experience platform \cite{IBMQ2023}, which has been the test bed of a lot of quantum research on quantum computation and OQS models.
 These devices serve as a prime example of the current state of NISQ technologies, and as such have been used in support of competing claims of the compatibility of Markovian descriptions with the dynamics present in these devices under various conditions.
-Like all modern superconducting qubit devices, the primary decay mechanisms which bottle-neck performance are relaxation and decoherence, typically characterised by $T_1$ and $T_2$ times, respectively.
-These calibration benchmarks, among others, have become standard measurements of performance of quantum computers, as reflected by the amount of research published on the topic in recent years \cite{Klimov2018,Schloer2019,Burnett2019,Carroll2021,DeGraaf2020,Vepsaelaeinen2020}.
+Like all modern superconducting qubit devices, the primary decay mechanisms that limit performance are relaxation and decoherence, typically characterised by $T_1$ and $T_2$, respectively, as characteristic time scales of coherence.
+These calibration benchmarks, among others, have become standard measurements of quantum computing performance, as reflected in the amount of research published on the topic in recent years \cite{Klimov2018,Schloer2019,Burnett2019,Carroll2022,DeGraaf2020,Vepsaelaeinen2020}.

-In the case of this work, the quantum devices being investigated are IBM's superconducting transmon qubit processors, which operate through the use of super-cooled superconductors making use of artificial atoms comprised of Cooper Pairs (CPs).
-It is the presence, or lack thereof, of these pairs in the circuits that are the basis of the two-level-system (TLS) necessary for a quantum computational basis.
-The transmon architecture of an anharmonic quantum oscillator introduces the non-linearity between energy levels which ensures that the quantum states can be individually addressed without accidental driving of higher energy levels \cite{Krantz2019,Huang2020}.

-Although there has been much research into all of these topics separately, there is a lack of investigation into the overlap of them all, particularly in the realm of application to currently operational NISQ devices.
-Recent research, such as that of Pollock et al. \cite{Pollock2018,Pollock2018a}, and Samach et al. \cite{Samach2021}, has shed more light on this area and serves as the inspiration for the present work.
+Although much research has been done on all of these topics separately, there is a lack of research on the overlap of them all, particularly in the realm of application to currently operational NISQ devices.